 Campus Policy Priorities

 The League began to develop its campus policy priorities during its February 2020 Conference.
 Details to come soon!

 The Foundation’s Student-Led Advocacy Programs consists of three paid fellowships in different, but related content areas.
 Fellows learn from a curriculum that covers topics from race theory to messaging training.
 They focus on how systems and policies impact access to higher education, healthcare, and financial well-being.
 The overall goal is to ensure students who are primarily left out of these types of discussions are not only included in them, but able to lead them.
 Fellows are recruited from The Foundation’s pool of current students and recent graduates and are contracted in a 9-month program from October to July.

 - Education Policy Fellowship focuses on policy change that increases college access and affordability.
 Policy positions include advocating for increases in need-based financial aid, divestment from and/or restructuring of merit-based financial aid, and college access for immigrant students who are undocumented.

-If you have questions about The Foundation’s fellowship programs, joining the state-wide coalition, or policy priorities, please email firstname.lastname@example.org.
+If you have questions about The Foundation’s fellowship programs, joining the League, or the policy priorities, please email firstname.lastname@example.org.